daleosm/pihole-panel/README.md

 - Implemented validation for setup
 - Now works with admin console password

-**PiHole-Panel is a realtime statistics and control panel for Pi-hole Ad blocker**
+**PiHole-Panel is a control panel and real-time statistics for the Pi-hole Adblocker**

 Install/Update:
 ```